d-uzlov/k8s-homelab/docs/zfs.md

 # Encryption

 Any dataset can be encrypted or not encrypted.
-ZFS doesn't prevent you from creating an non-encrypted dataset inside encrypted one.
+ZFS doesn't prevent you from creating a non-encrypted dataset inside an encrypted one.

 However, Truenas UI has its own opinion about this.
 It will give you an error if you try.